 "The above information is based on many years of experience working with brides in my wedding dress alterations business.
 Hopefully... the tips and advice mentioned here will help you when picking out your bridal slip for your perfect wedding dress!"

-The cheaper offshore slips are made with inferior netting that sometimes is so crumpled when you get it that you cannot fluff them out properly.
-And some have seen have a strange odor to them, something very undesirable.
+Some of the slips online are made with inferior netting that sometimes is so crumpled when you get it that you cannot fluff them out properly.
+And some have complained of a strange odor coming from them, something very undesirable.
 Remember the phrase...
 "You get what you pay for!"

 So what should you do to figure out if you are making a good choice?
 It will be helpful to look at reviews of a slip you want to purchase to see how it worked for other customers.
 See if the company will allow you to return it doesn't work out.

 If you would like me to assist you in making sure the petticoat you are thinking of purchasing is right for your dress...
 I'm available to help!